telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/band-report-wizard/how-to-use-the-report-wizard-to-create-a-band-report.md

    + The __Configure Data Source Command__                    step would show the generated statement.
 Clicking the                   __Next__  button would lead you to                   the __Preview Data Source Results__                    step, where you can preview the data.
 Click finish to return                   to the __Choose Data Source__  page                   of the Report Wizard.
 On the next page choose                   __Standard Report Type__  and click the                   __Next__  button.

-   >note The [SqlDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%}) article provides additional steps how to use parameterized SQL query.
+   >The [SqlDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%}) article provides additional steps how to use parameterized SQL query.

 * The __Design Data Layout__  page               of the Report Wizard allows you to assign database fields               to sections of the report.
 The Report Wizard automatically               places and formats the database fields in the appropriate               report sections.